antoniomaldonado/Akka-Cluster-Scala/AkkaClusterOnKubernetes/README.md

 ```
 ***Test the app***

-We need the Ip of the wordcount pod
+We need the IP of the wordcount pod
 ```
 kubectl get services
 ```
 Now we can test the app with a curl command
 ```
-curl "http://{ip of the wordcount pod}:8080/?msg=startProcessing"
+curl "http://{IP of the wordcount pod}:8080/?msg=startProcessing"
 ```
 ## Author
 * **Antonio Maldonado**